kaczmarj/BMI530-final/README.md

 ## Where displayed data comes from

 All of the data displayed on the right-hand side of the web app comes from an API call to https://api.nhtsa.gov/SafetyRatings/VehicleId/{ID}.
 This returns a JSON object of safety information.
-Below is the data for the [2019 Volswagen Golf](https://api.nhtsa.gov/SafetyRatings/VehicleId/13679).
+Below is the data for the [2019 Volkswagen Golf](https://api.nhtsa.gov/SafetyRatings/VehicleId/13679).

 ```json
 {